merkurt2001/SmokeTest_SysLibrary/README.md

 # group_25_project

-Hello group_25.
-This is our smoke test for SysLibrary project.
+This is our SysLibrary POM Structure.
+Please after Cloning it work on your own branch.
+And please use the locators and methods inside PAGES.